 Case Study 1:

 The effective use of digital technology is a good example of using resource management to promote equality.
-In this case study, learners were invited to create digital book trailers to promote reading for pleasure and raise attainment in literacy.

-Library staff then developed a collection of web pages to support learning and teaching, creating a Virtual School Library which was available to all staff and young people via the school intranet.
+Library staff developed a collection of web pages to support learning and teaching, creating a Virtual School Library which was available to all staff and young people via the school intranet.

 The aim was to highlight the central role which the school library can play in supporting learning across the school; and to encourage a whole-school approach to resource provision and skills development.
 The Virtual School Library now comprises a large collection of web pages and directs users to recommend resources for research on topics across the curriculum.
 This includes pages which support literacy development and promote reading culture, as well as personal and social development.